emersongaudencio/ansible-logical-mysql-replica/README.md

   5th parameter: mysql password for taking our backup on the source database

-  6th parameter: ip address for taking our backup on the source database
+  6th parameter: ip address of the source database

   7th parameter: mysql user for restoration of our backup on the destination database

   8th parameter: mysql password for restoration of our backup on the destination database

-  9th parameter: ip address for taking our backup on the destination database
+  9th parameter: ip address of the destination database

   10th parameter: mysql user to setup replication streaming from the source database to destination database